will-english/couchr/docs/journals/sheldon.md

+## 9/16
+Organized code.
+Change login button size.
+Show reviews on user review page, add contact information.
+Our project is almost done today!
+So proud of it!
+## 9/15
+Show reviews on detail page, set the style of them.
+We also make liked/wish/watched icon on detail page worked.
+We change the navbar background, change the "back to list" button's style.
+All mvp task done, we will work on CSS part to make our website better.
+## 9/14
+Builded subscribe page, put three options inside.
+We also set the default page for detail list.
+Organized CSS code, put them in different files for each different page.
+For now we almost finish the MVP function, for next two days we will working on organize our code and add more CSS to our project.
+## 9/13
+Today I stuck on how to change the liked/wish/watched icon style after we clicked it.
+The main point which I stucked on is how to get the username by this page.
 ## 9/12
 Design the login and sign up page, add a lot of CSS to this page.
 Put them in a same box, and when we click sign up button it will switch to sign up page, login button also.
 Try to write test file for detail page.
 ## 9/8
 Today we worked on userpage, we met some block when we tried to catch the information from back-end.
 Zach helped us finally we got that worked!
 Tomorrow we will still working on userpage, will try to make every card clickable.
 ## 9/7